Nancy Grossman: Early life and education

 When she began making art her work was largely collage and drawings.
 She was working in the 1960s, when Abstract Expression was popular, and she was torn between abstract art and her love for material exploration.
 At 23, Grossman had her first solo exhibition at the Kasner gallery in New York City.
 Her artwork included collages, constructions, drawings, and paintings.
 In 1964 she moved to Eldridge Street in Chinatown and continued to work there.
 Her move afforded her more space, so she began assembling free standingpieces and wall assemblages of at least six feet by four feet.

 In 1972, Grossman signed the "We Have Had Abortions" campaign by Ms. magazine which called for an end to "archaic laws" limiting reproductive freedom, they encouraged women to share their stories and take action.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

-Grossman relocated to Brooklyn in 1999 after being forced to leave her Chinatown studio which she had occupied for thirty-five years.
-Her work also struck out in new directions with a group of sculptural assemblages that seem to echo the archaeology and violence involved in the upheaval of her move.
+Grossman relocated to Brooklyn in 1999 after being forced to leave her Chinatown studio which she had occupied for thirty-five years.EASCFA Exhibitions Her work also struck out in new directions with a group of sculptural assemblages that seem to echo the archaeology and violence involved in the upheaval of her move.